-Inadmissibility within Canada
+Inadmissibility To Canada

 Certain options are available to foreign nationals to avoid being considered inadmissible and to prevent it as well.

-One way is to try and avoid any convictions for any offence while present in Canada.
+One way is to try and avoid any convictions for any offense while present in Canada.
 Drafting and submitting a legal opinion letter to the judicial authority in charge of the case hearing can help.